 Why is a spay/neuter program essential to animal welfare organizations

-The importance of spay/neuter programs, goes beyond supporting pets, but makes an impact on all the animals within your community.
+The importance of spay/neuter programs can go beyond supporting pets but makes an impact on all the animals within your community.

 In fact, local spay/neuter programs are essential to animal welfare organizations in the prevention of the overpopulation of pets.

-“Spay and Neutering are vitally important to ensure more unwanted puppies and kittens don’t flood shelters every spring and summer,” points out Trupanion shelter support account manager, Karla Markwardt.
+“Spay and Neutering are vitally important to ensure more unwanted puppies and kittens don’t flood shelters every spring and summer,” points out the Trupanion Shelter Support team.

 Animals and the shelter network